 Plymouth For The Day

-Plymouth is a vibrant waterfront city packed full of attractions.
+Is a vibrant waterfront city packed full of attractions.
 Come rain or shine you'll find something for everyone among the city streets, surrounding countryside and marine environment beyond.

 There are well-known landmarks, historical sites and natural assets to explore across Plymouth's many unique areas and districts.
 A historic city of international proportions, Plymouth has been at the forefront of world maritime exploration for many hundreds of years.
 Overlooking one of the world's great natural harbours Plymouth now welcomes visitors from around the globe.